theopn/dotfiles/README.md

 - Install fonts using `fontconfig` and the included function in `dotfiles-util.sh`:

 1. Navigate to [NERD Fonts download](https://www.nerdfonts.com/font-downloads) website
-2. Right click on the font download and copy the link
+2. Right-click on the font download and copy the link
 3. Execute the following

 ```bash